John Ridley: Career

 His work as screenwriter also includes 12 Years a Slave, Red Tails, and Undercover Brother.
 His script for 12 Years a Slave won the Academy Award for Best Adapted Screenplay, making Ridley the second African American to win the award, after Geoffrey S. Fletcher (for Precious, based on the novel Push by Sapphire).

 In April 2015, Ridley was developing an ABC television series involving an existing Marvel Comics character.
 However, by December 2019, the project was cancelled due to Marvel Television folding into Marvel Studios.
+Ridley later revealed that his cancelled project would have been a version of Eternals, which was instead developed as an unrelated movie directed by Chloé Zhao.

 On April 16, 2018, it was announced that Ridley would direct and write an adaptation of his graphic novel The American Way produced by Blumhouse Productions.

 On June 4, 2018, it was announced that Ridley would direct a feature film adaptation of the Robert Silverberg short story, Needle in a Timestack produced by Bron Studios.
 The film featured performances from Leslie Odom Jr., Freida Pinto, Cynthia Erivo, and Orlando Bloom.

 In 2021, Ridley began writing a number of series for DC Comics.
 The series include a new Batman series 'The Next Batman' as part of the company's line-wide event 'Future State', and a 5-issue series 'The Other History of the DC Universe' a text-based story about the history of the non-white, non-American DC heroes such as Black Lightning and Katana.

 In May 2021, Marvel Comics announced that Ridley will write Black Panther comics.